saedx1/go-chainlets/README.md

 #### Example

-Let's say you want to know the chains that end up with `golang.org/x/crypto@v0.0.0-20200622213623-75b288015ac9`, you would the following command (assuming you stored the graph in `mod.graph`):
+Let's say you want to know the chains that end up with `golang.org/x/crypto@v0.0.0-20200622213623-75b288015ac9`, you would run the following command (assuming you stored the graph in `mod.graph`):

 ```sh
 go-chainlets mod.graph golang.org/x/crypto@v0.0.0-20190605123033-f99c8df09eb5